dejan/tailtopic/README.md

       -s string
             Avro Schema registry URI.
 If not provided, Kafka broker host will be used (default "http://{kafkabroker}:8081")

-For example, to tail *tracking* topic with MessagePack serialized messages and if *kfk001* is one of the Kafka broker:
+For example, to tail *tracking* topic with MessagePack serialized messages and if *kfk001* is one of the Kafka brokers then run:

     tailtopic -b kfk001 -d msgpack tracking

-For example, to tail *client_request_v1* topic with Avro serialized messages and if *kfk001* is one of the Kafka broker and the schema registry is reachable on the same host:
+Or, if you want to tail *client_request_v1* topic with Avro serialized messages and if *kfk001* is one of the Kafka brokers and the schema registry is reachable on the same host then just change the topic name and decoder (-d) flag to avro:

     tailtopic -b kfk001 -d avro client_request_v1